Friday, October 4, 2024

 Most health benefits came from food, not supplements

-The results indicated that the most commonly used dietary supplements were vitamin D, vitamin C, vitamin E, calcium, magnesium and zinc.
-Adequate intake of vitamin K and magnesium were found to be associated with reduced risk for all-cause death, while adequate intake of vitamin A, vitamin K, copper and zinc was linked to lower mortality from CVD.
+The results indicated that the most commonly used dietary supplements were vitamin D, vitamin C, vitamin E, calcium, magnesium, and zinc.
+Adequate intake of vitamin K and magnesium was found to be associated with reduced risk for all-cause death, while adequate intake of vitamin A, vitamin K, copper, and zinc was linked to lower mortality from CVD.

 Supplement users tend to live healthier lifestyles overall